SMTheGuild/The-Modpack/CONTRIBUTING.md

 ### Source control

 Before you start working on your own changes make sure to pull the latest **upstream** changes.
 (Changes on the SMTheGuild 'The Modpack' repository)
 You can do this by going to your forked repository in browser and clicking the 'Fetch upstream' button.
-<g-emoji class="g-emoji" alias="warning" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/26a0.png">⚠️</g-emoji> Only applies to you if your forked repository (dev!) is ***behind*** of ``SMTheGuild:dev``!
+<g-emoji class="g-emoji" alias="warning" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/26a0.png">⚠️</g-emoji>Only applies to you if your forked repository (dev!) is <strong><em>behind</em></strong> of <code>SMTheGuild:dev</code>!

 <details>
   <summary>GitHub screenshot</summary>